talhaanwarch/doc_chat/README.md

 # Production level scalable Documents ChatBot

 ## About
 ChatBot to do conversation based on stored data provided by the user.
-Here is flow diagram
+Here is a flow diagram
 ![image](https://github.com/talhaanwarch/doc_chat_api/assets/37379131/ebd2f33e-2383-4120-87ae-1f136e8334ef)

-Here are few advantages.
+Here are a few advantages.
 * The chatBot uses a Retriever-Generator base module to reduce costs.
 The Retriever fetches the text of concern while the Generator creates a response from the fetched content.
 * OpenAI GPT3.5, and open-source models are supported
 * Embeddings are created and stored in a Milvus vector database.
 * History is stored in SQLite

 ## Prerequisite